Property NSW privacy statement

 - attempts to otherwise compromise the security of the web server, breach the laws of the State of NSW or Australia, or interfere with the enjoyment of the site by other users.

-PAG, DFSI reserves the right to make disclosures to relevant authorities where the use of this site raises a suspicion that an offence is being, or has been committed.
+Property NSW, and the Department reserves the right to make disclosures to relevant authorities where the use of this site raises a suspicion that an offence is being, or has been committed.